 A third data selection criterion must be satisfied by the data.
 Using data satisfying the first two criteria, we invert for a preliminary over-smoothed map at each period.
 All the measurements with travel time residuals larger than 6 seconds were removed from the data set.
-This process removed around 4%, 3%, 1%, and 1% of the data for the Rayeigh waves at 8, 12, 16 and 20 sec and 7%, 6%, 4% and 2% for the Love waves, respectively.
-More measurements were removed at shorter periods mainly due to the lack of a reliable reference model to solve the $2\pi$ phase ambiguity and the larger velocity variations that result from structural variations at short periods.
-Without a good reference model at short periods, it is easier to select the wrong branch (N value) than long periods in the phase velocity measurement.
+This process removed around 1.9%, 1.2%, 0.4%, and 0.2% of the data for the Rayeigh waves at 8, 12, 16 and 20 sec and 3.8%, 3.4%, 1.4% and 0.6% for the Love waves, respectively.
+More measurements were removed at shorter periods, especially for the Love waves, mainly due to the larger velocity variations that result from structural variations at shallow depth.

 Examples of the resulting tomography maps are shown in Figures 12 and 13.
 The tomography maps at 8, 12, 16, and 20 sec for both Rayleigh waves and Love waves are shown.
 The black contour plotted on each map encloses the region with an estimated resolution less than 100 km.
 Any features outside this contour should be interpreted with caution.

 The misfit of the tomography maps to the data is summarized in Figure 14.
 The small standard deviations (STDV) of the misfits indicate good coherence between the measurements, on average.
 The gradual increase in STDV with decreasing period reflects stronger heterogeneity in the shallower crust.
+The fit to the data is in general agreement with the uncertainties that result from the 3-station analysis in section 4.2.